hossamsadany/Animal-Shelters-SQL-Certification/README.md

 # Running the program in your computer
 - create the database on your server using pgadmin or any other program , code in createdb.sql file
-- load the table from the file using the sql code on createdb.sql file.
+- load the tables from the file using the sql code on createdb.sql file.
 - create the magic tool %sql and connect to the server
 - run the code in the notebook